Hyperparathyroidism

 Overview

-Hyperparathyroidism is when your parathyroid glands create too much parathyroid hormone in the bloodstream.
-These glands, located behind the thyroid at the bottom of your neck, are about the size of a grain of rice.
+Hyperparathyroidism happens when there is too much parathyroid hormone in the blood.
+The parathyroid glands make parathyroid hormone.
+The body has four of these glands.
+They are located behind the thyroid gland at the bottom of the neck.
+Each parathyroid gland is about the size of a grain of rice.

-Two types of hyperparathyroidism exist.
-In primary hyperparathyroidism, an enlargement of one or more of the parathyroid glands causes overproduction of the hormone.
-This causes high calcium levels in the blood, which can cause a variety of health problems.
+There are two types of hyperparathyroidism.
+In primary hyperparathyroidism, one or more of the parathyroid glands makes too much parathyroid hormone.
+Too much parathyroid hormone causes a high level of calcium in the blood.
+That can lead to many health problems.
 Surgery is the most common treatment for primary hyperparathyroidism.

 Symptoms